 The MEPS-HC was initiated in 1996.
-Each year a new panel of households is selected.
+Each year a new panel of sample households is selected.
 Because the data collected are comparable to those from earlier medical expenditure surveys conducted in 1977 and 1987, it is possible to analyze long-term trends.
 Each annual MEPS-HC sample size is about 15,000 households.
 Data can be analyzed at either the person or event level.
 Data must be weighted to produce national estimates.

 The set of households selected for each panel of the MEPS HC is a subsample of households participating in the previous year's National Health Interview Survey (NHIS) conducted by the National Center for Health Statistics.
 The NHIS sampling frame provides a nationally representative sample of the U.S. civilian non-institutionalized population and reflects an oversample of blacks and Hispanics.
-MEPS oversamples additional policy relevant sub-groups such as Asians and low income households.
+In 2006, the NHIS implemented a new sample design, which included Asian persons in addition to households with black and Hispanic persons in the oversampling of minority populations.
+MEPS further oversamples additional policy relevant subgroups such as low income households.
 The linkage of the MEPS to the previous year's NHIS provides additional data for longitudinal analytic purposes.